-Cleavr integrates with GitHub Actions, an automated workflow feature by GitHub that allows you to perform several actions, such as building your app.
+Cleavr integrates with GitHub Actions, an automated workflow feature from GitHub, that allows you to perform several actions, such as building your app.

 GitHub allots up to 2,000 build minutes each month for free with additional paid-tiers available.